samuelventura/sniff/README.md

 0.1.3

-- [x] Pass the ERTS_HOME to unix makefiles
-    - Tested on Mac
-    - Tested on Ubuntu
 - [x] Document Windows dependencies
-- [-] BAT to launch windows dev environment
+- [x] BAT to launch windows dev environment
     - A bat to call env.bat and cd back to code folder is provided
     - must be executed from Windows run command (no double click)
 - [x] Ensure native library can be loaded on first compile